Edinburgh Law School & Cameron PhD Studentships

-The studentship is open to applicants who have applied to study a full-time PhD in Law commencing in 2017-2018.
-Successful applicants will be expected to firmly accept the offer at the time when the results of the application process are announced.
-Candidates who already have an offer of financial sponsorship from elsewhere will not eligible.
+Successful applicants will be expected to firmly accept the offer when the results of the application process are announced.
+Candidates who already have an offer of financial sponsorship from elsewhere will not be eligible.

 The scholarship will be awarded on the basis of academic merit.
 Candidates must have the minimum equivalent of a 2:1 degree at undergraduate level.
 A good result in a consequent and relevant Masters degree will also be expected.